January 2025: The number of pending actions in the GLP-1 RA MDL continues to grow, with 1,331 actions now pending.

 Trulicity and other GLP-1 RA lawsuits have been brought by plaintiffs who’ve suffered serious and life-altering injuries.

-In one such case, a female plaintiff suffered severe gastrointestinal injuries after taking Ozempic and then Mounjaro to treat Type 2 diabetes.
+In one such case, a female plaintiff suffered severe gastrointestinal injuries after taking Ozempic and then Mounjaro to treat type 2 diabetes.
 The plaintiff experienced severe stomach pain and vomiting, leading to several emergency room visits and a hospitalization.

 In another lawsuit, Motley Rice filed a claim on behalf of a woman who was diagnosed with gastroparesis after taking Wegovy for approximately six months.
 The woman’s diagnosis came after she was hospitalized for being unable to tolerate food or drink.
 She continues to have adverse health effects in her daily life.